 The easiest road to using source control is to use a hosted provider.
-Each provider will often offer additional services such as integration with bug tracking, time management, or deployment services.
-I use Beanstalk at my full-time employer.
-I couldn’t be happier with their service, but there are many other vendors out there.
+Each provider will often offer additional services such as integration with bug tracking, time management, code review, or deployment services.
+I currently use Beanstalk at my full-time employer to manage the projects for my department.
+I couldn’t be happier with their service, but there are many other vendors out there to consider.
 My short list includes:

 - Assembla (Subversion or Git)

 - Beanstalk (Subversion or Git)